ubongab/quiz-cli/README.md

 # quiz-cli
-A CLI quiz app that creates a variety multiple choice or true/false quiz for different categories e.g. general knowledge, politics arts etc. It utilises API calls to opentdb.com.
+A CLI quiz app that creates a variety of multiple choice or true/false quiz for different categories e.g. general knowledge, politics, sports arts etc. It utilises API calls to opentdb.com.

 ### Built With